Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 basket filled with greenery

-The wood mirror hanging over the table was a $2 Goodwill find.
 It was painted bright blue, but after a few thin coats of metallic black spray paint it looks almost like the metal framed mirrors I had found while shopping for the space.

-A mirror is quite handy in an entryway, both because it reflects the space making the room feel larger and because you never know when you might need a quick once-over before heading out the door.
+A mirror is quite handy in an entryway, both because it reflects light in the space making the room feel larger and because you never know when you might need a quick once-over before heading out the door.

 Mirror hanging over console table